Economic/owe/README.md

 # Minimum Wage OWE Repository

-The Minimum Wage Own-Wage Elasticity Repository contains a representative estimate of the OWE of employment from minimum wage research studies.
+The Minimum Wage Own-Wage Elasticity Repository contains a representative estimate of the own-wage elasticity (OWE) of employment from minimum wage research studies.

 This code repository creates the [website](https://economic.github.io/owe/) for the OWE repository, where you can [explore](https://economic.github.io/owe/table.html) a table of all the studies,